metno/pyaerocom/docs/tut00_get_started.rst

     Found directory /lustre/storeA/project/aerocom/aerocom-users-database/AEROCOM-PHASE-III/CAM5.3-Oslo_CTRL2016/renamed

-Okay, let's see what is in there.
+Okay, let’s see what is in there.

 .. code:: ipython3